SumoLogic/sumologic-otel-collector/docs/Configuration.md

       exporters: [sumologic]
 ```

-For a list of all configuration options for sumologicextension please refer to
+For a list of all the configuration options for sumologicextension refer to
-[the documentation][sumologicextension_configuration].
+[this documentation][sumologicextension_configuration].

 [sumologic_webpage]: https://www.sumologic.com/
 [sumologicextension]: ../pkg/extension/sumologicextension/